adamhaafiz/adamhaafiz.com/_posts/2017-09-24-hello-https.md

 ---
 layout:     post
-summary:    The fact that you're reading this now means that I've set up this website correctly.
-Hooray!
+summary:    You are now accessing this website securely thanks to HTTPS.
 title:      Hello HTTPS
 ---